commitmas/30-days-of-commitmas-2015/README.md

 * Open a Pull Request on the original repository from your new branch by the end of the 12 days of Commitmas!

 **Helpful hints**:
-* Remember, *documentation is code too! (especially when using Markdown)* Find a project you want to support by editing documentation, fork it, and then use it for this challenge.
+* Remember, *documentation is code too (especially when using Markdown)!* Find a project you want to support by improving documentation.
+Fork it and then make make your contributions during this challenge.

 ##Advanced
 <a name="advanced"></a>
-*You're an advanced user if:* You've created projects in the past, forked other's projects and even offered a pull request or two, but you still feel shaky about the git workflow.
+*You're at an advanced level if:* You've created projects in the past, forked other's projects and even offered a pull request or two, but you still feel shaky about the git workflow.

 **Setup**:
 * Item 1